 Interlibrary loan is a service of the Gallagher Law Library for members of the University of Washington School of Law community.

-The Law Library, the Univerity of Washington Libraries, and dozens of other college and universities in the Pacific Northwest have joined together to create a combined catalog.
-This new catalog is still under development and is labeled as "beta.
-In the meantime another service--WorldCat Local--will take its place.
+The Law Library, the University of Washington Libraries, and dozens of other college and universities in the Pacific Northwest have joined together to create a combined catalog.

-Our reference librarians can help you search the catalogs and indentify items useful to your research.
+Our reference librarians can help you search this and other catalogs and identify items useful to your research.

 We provide Interlibrary Loan service for materials needed for academic purposes that are not available at the Law Library or through the combined catalog.
 Borrowing services are provided only for the UW School of Law community, including: